 Hoover was a sober, public spirited reformer while Trump is a flamboyant, larger than life celebrity entrepreneur.
-Trump is something is a passionate populist while Hoover was a cold-blooded progressive.
+Trump is a passionate populist while Hoover was a cold-blooded progressive and a technocrat.
 Trump portrays himself as man of the people, while Hoover was an aloof elitist.

 Unlike Trump, Hoover won by a large margin and could claim a popular mandate.
 In 1928 Hoover received 58.2% of the popular vote and 83.6% of the electoral vote, The American Presidency Project reported.
 In 2016 Trump won 46.1% of the popular vote and 56.5% of the electoral vote.